strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 -- 24 Mar 2025 --

 - Logout button successfully implemented.

   - Removes items pertaining to authentication is session storage which resets the state of what is displayed in the header.
   - Discovered however that objects were not being stored correctly though and so after refactoring the login button now correctly handles the login logic.

+- Altered login form initial state and owner login function to accept a generic object which allows for passing error from server to login button.
+Logic for displaying error to user implemented through modal.

+- Unused code removed.

 ---